 Fill out the registration form and return it to the address below.
 Registration will be first come, first served.
-To ensure plenty of individual attention the limit for the camp is 12 children.
-The registration deadline is June 4, 2013.
+To ensure plenty of individual attention, the limit for each session is 12 children.
+The registration deadline is June 9, 2014.

 $200 for the entire week including all materials, snacks and field trips.